Massive reaction as Fella Makafui drops classy photos with Lamborghini

-Ghanaian actress and business mogul Fella Makafui has dropped stunning photos looking like a boss lady as she poses in a luxurious Lamborghini car.
+Ghanaian actress and business mogul Fella Makafui has dropped stunning photos looking like a boss lady as she poses in a luxurious supercar.

 Making a massive comeback to Instagram after clearing all her posts on her Instagram feed amidst divorce rumours circulating in the media, Fella looked stunning as she rocks orange and brown.